datatunning/RockPaperScissors-CodingChallenge/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Doc issue
+name: issue
 about: Create an issue to help us improve
-title:
+title: ''
-labels:
+labels: ''
-assignees:
+assignees: ''

 ---

 # Before you open an issue

-If the issue is with an ASP.NET Core document, open the issue with the **Content feedback** button at the bottom of that document page.
+If the issue is with an ASP.NET Core application,

 If the issue is: